 After a couple of hours, an inviting aroma took over my entire home.
 It took tons of will power not to open the oven and take a peek, but I continued to busy myself with other things as the brisket slowly cooked and became tender in both its own juices and that Dr Pepper sauce.

 When I finally pulled the brisket out of the oven, I let it rest while reducing the pan juices.
 Then I shredded the brisket with two forks, poured in the reduced pan juices and let the two mingle together to create a spicy, savory, and juicy plate of pulled beef.
 (That said, if I’d been more inclined to serve this Dr Pepper brisket in a more traditional sliced manner, I’d would have let it rest overnight in the refrigerator before slicing, and then served it with the pan juices on the side.)

 If you make this, know that the mountain of pulled brisket will be staggeringly delicious.
 To serve it, I like to slip mine into fresh tortillas and top with onions, jalapeños, and cilantro for a smoky, sweet Tex-Mex take on the classic chopped beef sandwich.
-Though you can also use the pulled beef in enchiladas, on nachos, on buttery Texas toast, in queso, or on a bun.
+Though you can also use the pulled beef in enchiladas, on nachos, on buttery Texas toast, in queso, in enchiladas, or on a bun.
 It’s an easy-going protein that is happy just about anywhere you introduce it.

 Like most meat-eating Texans, I am a huge fan of smoked brisket.
 There are plenty of reasons why this glorious piece has received so much praise.
 But at the same time, I am not opposed to eating brisket cooked in the oven.
 For most people, it’s a lot more accessible, and yes, while it doesn’t taste the same what comes off the smoker, it’s still a royally delicious way to cook beef.